-- A. The Board shall periodically evaluate the effectiveness of its asset allocation decisions using the SAA weighted portfolio benchmark (see Appendix A for weights and exposure benchmarks)-. - C. The Board will evaluate additional benchmarks in order to assess the value added by the CIO, investment staff, and the investment consultants: - Actual Portfolio: This is the actual portfolio implemented by the CIO and investment staff with support from investment consultants.
+- A. The Board shall periodically evaluate the effectiveness of its asset allocation decisions using the SAA weighted portfolio benchmark (see Appendix A for weights and exposure benchmarks)-. - B. The Board will evaluate additional benchmarks in order to assess the value added by the CIO, investment staff, and the investment consultants: - 1.
+Actual Portfolio: This is the actual portfolio implemented by the CIO and investment staff with support from investment consultants.
 The Actual Portfolio includes private markets and hedge funds and reflects any active management exercised by the CIO and the underlying investment managers, subject to Board-approved policies and CIO-approved procedures. - 2.
 Reference Portfolio: This is a portfolio which reflects a commonly cited blended benchmark by other institutional investors.
 The Reference Portfolio is 60% MSCI ACWI IMI and 40% Bloomberg US Aggregate Bond Index. - 3.
-Custom Reference Portfolio: This is a portfolio which reflects the SAAP risk profile as represented by passive, public market indexes for the main SAAP risk drivers, equity risk and credit/rates risk.
-The Reference Portfolio for the current SAAP risk profile is 75% MSCI ACWI IMI and 25% Bloomberg US Aggregate Bond Index.

-4. Investable Benchmark Portfolio: The Investable Benchmark Portfolio is identical to the SAAP but is adjusted for the fact that the SAAP is not constantly "investable" with respect to private market asset classes by using actual portfolio asset class weights.
+Custom Reference Portfolio: This is a portfolio which reflects the current SAAP risk profile as represented by passive, public market indexes for the main SAAP risk drivers, equity risk (i.e., Growth portfolio) and credit/rates risk (i.e., Diversified portfolio). - 4.
+Investable Benchmark Portfolio: The Investable Benchmark Portfolio is identical to the SAAP but is adjusted for the fact that the SAAP is not constantly "investable" with respect to private market asset classes by using actual portfolio asset class weights.